chrisjs87/node-db4-project/README.md

 #### Migrations and Seeds

 - [COMPLETE] Write a migration file that creates all tables necessary to model this data
-- Write seed files to populate the tables with test data. **Hint**: Keep your recipes simple or this step could become extremely time consuming.
+- [COMPLETE] Write seed files to populate the tables with test data. **Hint**: Keep your recipes simple or this step could become extremely time consuming.

 #### Data Access